Olympic Airways Flight 411: Other factors

 In the late 1960s, Pratt & Whitney developed the JT9D engine on an accelerated timetable, which resulted in engine flaws.
 (Note: Pan Am's inaugural flight to London was delayed due to the overheated JT9D engine.
-Boeing sued United Aircraft for $94 million dollars for JT9D engine-related issues.
-The aircraft manufacturer recorded a loss of $43 million in 1971, as the result of a $137 writeoff that was directly attributed to the JT9D engine.
+Boeing sued United Aircraft for $94 million for JT9D engine-related issues.
+The aircraft manufacturer recorded a loss of $43 million in 1971, as the result of a $137 million writeoff that was directly attributed to the JT9D engine.
 Improvements were made to the engine in later versions.)
 In the 1970s, the JT9D engine had a number of mechanical issues and proper maintenance was required to ensure the engine's safety.
 For instance, high-pressure turbine core fan blades could become damaged and require replacement after 500 hours.
 The JT9D engines were also sensitive to tailwind airflow conditions at start.
 The early JT9D engines could flame out if the thrust levers were slammed forward.
 The jarring movement could put pressure on the engine and ultimately result in a flame out.

 On September 18, 1970, American Airlines Flight 14 took off from San Francisco for New York.
 Sixteen seconds after the Boeing 747 took off, the Pratt & Whitney JT9D number 1 engine exploded after its turbine blades disintegrated.
 It was at an altitude of 525 ft.
 The National Transportation Safety Board (NTSB) said in its incident report that this was likely due to an ongoing pattern of the engine overheating during starting procedures.
 The plane returned to the airport and landed safely.